 COVID-19 Event Planning for Recognized Student Organizations

-For fall 2020, this message will outline the process for student events hosted by registered student organizations.
+This message will outline the process for student events hosted by registered student organizations.
 Organizations who are not in compliance with all student organization policies, or have not re-registered will not be able to reserve space.
 This is the current plan based on the specific needs of campus.
 As the situation changes, there may be additional announcements, and updates to guidelines and procedures.

 Please read this information carefully.
 For questions regarding these guidelines and planning events, please contact Student Involvement & Leadership at email@example.com or Event & Building Services at firstname.lastname@example.org.